 Tips for Comic-Con

-Comic-Con International BannerSome suggestions for making the most of comic conventions, based on personal experience (mine and my wife’s).
+Comic-Con International BannerSome suggestions for making the most of comic conventions, based on personal experience.
 The list is focused on Comic-Con International in San Diego, but most tips also apply to other conventions and cities.

 Planning